Choosing an early childhood education service

 Your child’s early intervention team can give you the information you need to help you work out the best option for your child and help you through this process.

-You could ask other parents for their recommendations and talk about what their experience has been like.
+You could ask other parents and/or carers for their recommendations and talk about what their experience has been like.

 Once you find an ECE service or Kōhanga Reo you're interested in you'll need to contact them to find out if they can support the particular needs of you and your child.